scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 - `better-monadic-for` plugin is in the previous list because we haven't yet `reload` the build.
 - `migrate-scalacOptions`: in the previous step, `kind-projector` plugin has been replaced by a scalacOption when it's Scala 3, but
   `migrate-scalacOptions` retrieves scalacOptions as seen in Scala 2.13.
-This is why we won't see this scalacOption in the list above when we execute `migrate-scalacOption`.
+This is why we won't see this scalacOption in the list above when we execute `migrate-scalacOptions`.
 The same way, we will still see the plugin being added through `-Xplugin`.
 - `-Xplugin:semanticdb` is added here through an sbt setting `semanticdbEnabled := true` that is set by scala3-migrate (this tool).
 If semanticdb is added through `compilerPlugin` or `addCompilerPlugin`, it will be listed as a libraryDependencies when we execute `migrate-libs`.
 The support of SemanticDB is now shipped